 6. Control the supply chain

-If Company B is important to Company A’s supply chain, Company A may find it beneficial to purchase a stake in Company B, so it gains more control over its supply chain.
-The transaction will move Company A more towards vertical integration.
+If Company B is important to Company A’s supply chain, Company A may find it beneficial to purchase a stake in Company B, so that it gains more control over its supply chain.
+The transaction will move Company A more toward vertical integration.

 7. Save on taxes